 On the road again: Keeping your RV safe

-Summer is almost here and many British Columbians are gearing up for family road trips in their recreational vehicles (RVs), including campers, trailers and motor homes.
-Technical Safety BC would like to remind RV owners to have their propane equipment checked and maintained at least once every two years and every time an RV is transferred to a new owner.
+Summer is right around the corner and many British Columbians are gearing up for road trips in their recreational vehicles (RVs), including campers, vans, trailers and motor homes.
+Whether you’re new to RV camping or a seasoned pro, Technical Safety BC would like to remind RV owners to have their propane equipment checked and maintained at least once every two years and every time an RV is transferred to a new owner.

 Buying a used RV?